Christianity

 Summary

-A Christian is a person who adheres to a religion based on the life and teachings of Jesus of Nazareth, viewing him as a central figure of divine revelation and/or human salvation.
+Christianity is a religion believed to be based on the life and teachings of Jesus (Yeshua) of Nazareth.
+A Christian is a person who adheres to these teachings and views Jesus in some form as a central figure of divine revelation and/or human salvation.

 Membership: